microsoftgraph/microsoft-graph-docs-contrib/concepts/callrecords-api-faq.md

 ## What is the Microsoft Graph Call Records API?

-Microsoft Graph Call Records API (also known as the call records API) offers usage and diagnostic insights for calls and online meetings that occur within your organization, called a tenant, when using Microsoft Teams or Skype for Business.
-Tenants can leverage the call records API to subscribe to, list, and retrieve call records by call IDs, as well as to look up calls for a participant.
+The Microsoft Graph Call Records API, also known as the call records API, offers usage and diagnostic insights for calls and online meetings that occur within your organization when using Microsoft Teams or Skype for Business.
+Organizations, referred to as tenants, can use the call records API to subscribe to, list, retrieve call records by call IDs, and to look up calls for a participant.
 For more details, please refer to the [Working with the call records API in Microsoft Graph](../api-reference/v1.0/resources/callrecords-api-overview.md).

 ## What is the permission required to use the Call Records API?